 Mobilegeddon Ranking Study

-They recorded ranking positions, and they also identified whether or not the URLs in the results were designated as Mobile Friendly by Google or not.
+They recorded ranking positions, and they also identified whether or not the URL slugs in the results were designated as Mobile Friendly by Google or not.

 This is what they found:

 The non-mobile friendly web pages lost rankings dramatically.

 In fact, nearly 50% of all non-mobile friendly webpages dropped down the SERPs.

 The mobile-friendly pages (overall) gained in their ranking.